Weather Forecast For Moorefield - News Break

 Friday, May 28

-Chance rain showers then rain in the day; while rain during night
+Chance light rain then scattered rain showers in the day; while scattered rain showers then mostly cloudy during night

 - Light wind